dereuromark/cakephp-ide-helper/docs/Illuminator.md

 This allows for less typing as autocomplete finds it immediately - and for usage display (IDE => rightclick => get usage).
 That also means refactoring on those is much easier this way (via IDE usually a clean one-modification-refactor across the whole project).

-Note: For PHP 7.1+ it will also add the visibility flag `public` if you don't configure it otherwise.
+Note: Since PHP 7.1+ it will also add the visibility flag `public` if you don't configure it otherwise.

 This task will not clean out removed or renamed fields.
 You should quickly check for usage of this constant if unused it can be safely removed.